TSchotter/webserver-tomb/docs/2-htmlcss/whatisHTML.md

 ---

 *HTML is the foundation of web development.
-Master it, and you'll have a solid base for building dynamic web applications.*
+Understanding it is nessessary to have a solid base for building dynamic web applications.*